spm/spm-docs/docs/tutorials/vbmcourse24/preprocessing.md

 The optimal value for FWHM depends on many things, but one of the main ones is the accuracy with which the images can be registered.
 If spatial normalisation (inter-subject alignment to some reference space) is done using a simple model with fewer than a few thousand parameters, then more smoothing (eg about 12 mm FWHM) would be suggested.
 For more accurately aligned images, the amount of smoothing can be decreased.
-About 8mm may be suitable, but I don't much have empirical evidence to suggest appropriate values.
+About 8mm may be suitable, but there is not much empirical evidence to suggest appropriate values.
 The optimal value is likely to vary from region to region: lower for subcortical regions with less variability, and more for the highly variable cortex.

 <figure id="Fig:Processed" markdown>